 A French Salad without the Salad!

+This Goat Cheese & Walnut Pasta Sauce has just evolved over the last few years.
 We love the salad version, but we often find salads difficult to digest in the evening (I also have IBS, so huge salads are not ideal).
 Outside the summer months, we also don’t feel like salad.
 Enough said.

 It’s a Salade de Chèvre Chaud without the salad – although place some small spinach leaves on the bottom of each plate if you still want your greens.
 The heat of the pasta slightly wilts them.